 For urgent matters, you can call them at 1-844-491-9665 to speak with a live person.

-If you would like to speak to one of us, our staff is very proficient with all matters relating to Google My Business you can call us at 561-526-8457.
+If you would like to speak to one of us, our staff is very proficient with all matters relating to Google Business Profile you can call us at 561-526-8457.
 Note that we are not Google certified nor do we have any affiliation with Google.